rileygrotenhuis/the-laravel-ecosystem/README.md

 ### Read the blog post!

-Feel free to follow along [blog post](https://dev.to/rileygrotenhuis/the-laravel-ecosystem-1jbj) I wrote about the Laravel Ecosystem to create your own demo application.
+Feel free to follow along in this [blog post](https://dev.to/rileygrotenhuis/the-laravel-ecosystem-1jbj) I wrote about the Laravel Ecosystem to create your own demo application.

 ## Prerequisites